tvdboom/ATOM/docs_sources/user_guide/data_management.md

 Instead, create a new branch for every unique pipeline.

 By default, atom starts with one branch called "master".
-To start a new branch, set a new name to the property, e.g. `atom.branch = "undersample"`.
+To start a new branch, set a new name to the property, e.g. `#!python atom.branch = "undersample"`.
-This will create a new branch from the current one.
-To create a branch from any other branch type "\_from\_" between the new name and the branch from which to split, e.g. `atom.branch = "oversample_from_master"` will create branch "oversample" from branch "master", even if the current branch is "undersample".
-To switch between existing branches, just type the name of the desired branch, e.g. `atom.branch = "master"` brings you back to the master branch.
+This creates a new branch from the current one.
+To create a branch from any other branch type "\_from\_" between the new name and the branch from which to split, e.g. `#!python atom.branch = "oversample_from_master"` creates branch "oversample" from branch "master", even if the current branch is "undersample".
+To switch between existing branches, just type the name of the desired branch, e.g. `#!python atom.branch = "master"` brings you back to the master branch.
 Note that every branch contains a unique copy of the whole dataset!
 Creating many branches can cause memory issues for large datasets.

 See the [Imbalanced datasets][example-imbalanced-datasets] or [Feature engineering][example-feature-engineering] examples for